mayfrost/guides/AUDIO.md

 3. Every time you want to use firefox with this setting issue the command:
 `$ apulse firefox`

-4. Alternatively save the above in a script or in a .desktop file for automation.
+Alternatively save _"$ apulse firefox" in a script or in a .desktop file for automation.